tentone/potree-core/README.md

 document.body.onresize();
 ```

-### Reference
+### API Reference

- - The project has no generated documentation but bellow are some of the main configuration elements
+ - The project has no generated documentation but bellow are some of the main configuration elements.
+ - A example can be found in the repository `index.html` file.

- - Potree.BasicGroup
+##### Potree.BasicGroup

 - Container that stores point cloud objects and updates them on render.
 - The container supports frustum culling using the point cloud bouding box.
 - Automatically stops updating the point cloud if out of view.
 - This container only support pointColorType set as RGB, pointSizeType set as FIXED and shape set as SQUARE.

- - Potree.Group
+##### Potree.Group

 - Complete container with support for all potree features.
 - Some features require support for the following GL extensions

    - EXT_frag_depth, WEBGL_depth_texture, OES_vertex_array_object

- - Potree.loadPointCloud
+##### Potree.loadPointCloud

 - Method to load a point cloud database file
-    - Potree.loadPointCloud(url, name, onLoad)
+- `Potree.loadPointCloud(url, name, onLoad)`

- - Potree.PointCloudMaterial
+##### Potree.PointCloudMaterial

 - Material used by threejs to draw the point clouds, based on RawShaderMaterial
 - shape
    - Defines the shape used to draw points
-       - Possible values are
       - Potree.PointShape.SQUARE
       - Potree.PointShape.CIRCLE
       - Potree.PointShape.PARABOLOID
 - pointSizeType
    - Defines how the point cloud points are sized, fixed mode keeps the same size, adaptive resizes points accordingly to their distance to the camera
    - Possible values are
       - Potree.PointSizeType.FIXED
       - Potree.PointSizeType.ATTENUATED
       - Potree.PointSizeType.ADAPTIVE
 - pointColorType
    - Defines how to color the drawn points
    - Possible values are
       - Potree.PointColorType.RGB
       - Potree.PointColorType.COLOR
       - Potree.PointColorType.DEPTH
       - Potree.PointColorType.HEIGHT
       - Potree.PointColorType.INTENSITY
       - Potree.PointColorType.INTENSITY_GRADIENT
       - Potree.PointColorType.LOD
       - Potree.PointColorType.POINT_INDEX
       - Potree.PointColorType.CLASSIFICATION
       - Potree.PointColorType.RETURN_NUMBER
       - Potree.PointColorType.SOURCE
       - Potree.PointColorType.NORMAL
       - Potree.PointColorType.PHONG
       - Potree.PointColorType.RGB_HEIGHT
 - logarithmicDepthBuffer
    - Set true to enable logarithmic depth buffer
 - weighted
    - If true points are drawn as weighted splats
 - treeType
    - Defines the type of point cloud tree being drawn by this material
    - This should be automatically defined by the loader
       - Potree.TreeType.OCTREE
       - Potree.TreeType.KDTREE

  - Potree.PointCloudTree
     - Base Object3D used to store and represent point cloud data.
     - These objects are created by the loader

 ### Notes
+ - Since potree-core is mean to be used as library and not as a full software as potree some features are not available.
- - EDL shading is not supported by potree core
+ - EDL shading is not supported by potree core (might be added later).

+- GUI elements were removed from the library
+  - PotreeViewer
+  - Controls, Input, GUI, Tools
+  - Anotations, Actions, ProfileRequest
+  - Potree.startQuery, Potree.endQuery and Potree.resolveQueries
+  - Potree.timerQueries
+  - Potree.MOUSE, Potree.CameraMode
+  - PotreeRenderer, RepRenderer, Potree.Renderer
+    - JQuery, TWEEN and Proj4 dependencies

 ### Building
- - The output javascript is not a module of any kind
+ - The output javascript is a module built using rollup.
- - Download and install java runtime.
- - Download google clousure jar and place it on potree-core/closure.jar
- - The project can be build using
+ - The project can be build running the commands `npm install` and `npm run build`.
-    - npm install
-    - npm run build

-### Create Point Clouds
+### Point Clouds
  - Use the Potree Converter tool to create point cloud data from LAS, ZLAS or BIN point cloud files
     - https://github.com/potree/PotreeConverter/releases

-### Dependencies
- - three.js
- - Closure compiler